 Furthermore, the performance-oriented X-series i7 and i9 models that were designed with high-end workstations and servers in mind all come with hyperthreading and have even more cores and threads.
 However, if your primary concern is gaming, a $1500 16-core/32-thread CPU won’t exactly catch your attention.

-So, how many cores/threads do you actually need for gaming?
+So, how many cores/threads do you need for gaming?

-Another entry on the spec sheet that tends to stick out is the clock speed.
-However, much like with core counts, a simple number is hardly a reliable way to estimate actual in-game performance.
-So, how much do clock speeds really matter?
+Another entry on the spec sheet that tends to stand out is the clock speed.
+However, much like with core counts, a mere number is hardly a reliable way to estimate actual in-game performance.
+So, how much do clock speeds matter?

-Well, a higher clock speed means that the CPU will be able to carry out more operations each second, which equates to better performance — on paper, at least.
+Well, a higher clock speed means that the CPU will be able to execute more operations each second, which equates to better performance — on paper, at least.
 When it comes to actual in-game performance, results are hardly that noticeable.

-The latest mainstream 9th-gen i7 and i9 models have base clock speeds that are in the 3-3.6 GHz range, so this shouldn’t really be a factor when deciding between an i7 or an i9 model.
-However, we can’t talk about clock speeds without mentioning…
+The latest mainstream 9th-gen i7 and i9 models have base clock speeds that are in the 3-3.6 GHz range, so this shouldn’t be a factor when deciding between an i7 or an i9 model.
+However, we can’t talk about clock speeds without mentioning overclocking.

-We’ve said it before and we’ll say it again: the GPU is the most important component in a gaming PC.
-That said, if you’re building a gaming PC, then your main concern when picking a CPU should be whether it is fast enough to keep up with the GPU you’ve got your sights on.
+We’ve said it before, and we’ll repeat it: the GPU is the most crucial component in a gaming PC.
+That said, if you’re building a gaming PC, your primary concern when picking a CPU should be whether it is fast enough to keep up with the GPU you’ve got your sights on.

-Namely, if the CPU is slower than the GPU, then the GPU won’t be utilized to its full potential, and that is what we call bottlenecking.
-Luckily, it’s easy to avoid any significant bottlenecking simply by taking a quick look at a bottleneck calculator such as this one.
-Understandably, these can’t provide results that are 100% accurate, but they can offer a good estimate.
+Namely, if the CPU is slower than the GPU, the GPU won’t be utilized to its full potential, and that’s what we call bottlenecking.
+Luckily, it’s easy to avoid any significant bottlenecking by simply taking a quick look at a bottleneck calculator such as this one.
+Understandably, these can’t provide 100% accurate results, but they can offer a reasonable estimate.